telerik/kendo-ui-core/docs/controls/editors/colorpicker/how-to/fix-selected-value-when-shown.md

 ---
-title: Fix Value of ColorPicker when Showing it Dynamically
+title: Fix ColorPicker Value When Showing It Dynamically
-page_title: Fix Value of ColorPicker when Showing it Dynamically | Kendo UI DatePicker
+page_title: Fix ColorPicker Value When Showing It Dynamically | Kendo UI DatePicker
-description: "Learn how to fix the selected value of the ColorPicker when showing it with jQuery."
+description: "Learn how to fix the selected value of the Kendo UI ColorPicker when showing it by using jQuery."
 slug: howto_fixselectedvalue_colorpicker
 ---

-# Fix Value of ColorPicker when Showing it Dynamically
+# Fix ColorPicker Value When Showing It Dynamically

-Hiding the color picker and changing its value will lead to a side effect where the pallette will render incorrect selection.
+When you hide the Kendo UI ColorPicker and change its value, the pallette renders an incorrect selection as a side-effect from these actions.

-This side effect occurs because the viewport of the hidden DOM element is zero.
-Due to that, the position of the DOM element that represents the selected value cannot calculate its accurate position.
+The reason for this behavior is that the viewport of the hidden DOM element is zero.
+As a result, the position of the DOM element that represents the selected value is not able to calculate its accurate position.

-To handle such situations you should call the `value` method of the **FlatColorPicker** widget again after showing it.
+To handle such situations, call the `value` method of the Kendo UI FlatColorPicker widget again after showing it.
 This will reassign the color and position the selection to the selected color.

 ###### Example